frankiannelli/serverless-workshop/workshop.md

-now lets define the dynamDB table and we do this in the resources section we set the name as our reference we set deletion policy so if the stack gets removed we kee the data. properties sets the table name from the env variable then we have attribute definititions. we specify the key attributes to be used for primary and secondary keys. for this notes table we can have userid and timestamp as primary key and we can have a global secondary index on the note attribute. so we need to define all these attributes as a list or array
+now lets define the dynamDB table and we do this in the resources section we set the name as our reference we set deletion policy so if the stack gets removed we keep the data. properties sets the table name from the env variable then we have attribute definititions. we specify the key attributes to be used for primary and secondary keys. for this notes table we can have userid and timestamp as primary key and we can have a global secondary index on the note attribute. so we need to define all these attributes as a list or array